quid/refraction/docs/introduction.md

 [![GitHub](https://img.shields.io/badge/GitHub-%23000.svg?logo=github&logoColor=white)](https://github.com/quid/refraction)

-Welcome to the Quid UI styleguide.
+Welcome to the Quid Refraction styleguide.

 > _Quid puts the world’s information at your fingertips.
 It draws connections between big ideas, giving your brain more power than you ever dreamed possible._